Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 This course is designed to increase an awareness of and an appreciation for mathematics as a mode of non-literary communication.
 The student will be introduced to topics selected from, but not limited to: algebra, geometry, calculators and computers, probability and statistics, the mathematics of social choice, management science, growth and symmetry and the mathematics of finance.
-The TI-83 plus or TI-84 plus graphing calculator is required.
 NOTE: Credit hours CANNOT be earned for this course if the student is concurrently enrolled or has previous credit for any mathematics course numbered above 105.
+Offered fall and spring.

 MATH 110